productivity

 • Review recent additions

-• Organize new resources
+• Organize new snippets

 • Tag appropriately